XRoemer/Pure-Data-Realtime-Scopes/README.md

-# pd_scopes
+# Pure Data Scopes

-pd_scopes displays waveforms in puredata in realtime.
+pd_scopes displays waveforms and spectograms in realtime.
-Up to 4 scopes can display 4 different waveforms.
+Up to 4 scopes can display 4 different waveforms or spectograms.

 The scopes are calculated on the gpu (Thanks to the team of vispy!) and are running in an external thread, so fluidly working with pd is still possible.